Will-Java-FS/Team3-AndrewTranShi-DiegoBeauperthuy-JoshuaWilliams-PichborithKong/README.md

 # Bistro Management App

 ## Project Description

-The Bistro Application is a software developed with the purpose of enabling the management of food, orders, reservations, dining tables, and users.
-It filters out functionality based on the kind of user signed in, and ensures via JWT the current user is authorized to perform changes to sensitive data.
-By having customers log in and use the interface, they can create orders and reservations for themselves as the staff can view the data and focus on their personal tasks
+The Bistro Application is a comprehensive software solution designed to manage food, orders, reservations, dining tables, and users efficiently.
+It features role-based functionality, ensuring that the available actions depend on the type of user logged in.
+With JSON Web Tokens (JWT) authentication, the app secures sensitive operations, granting permissions based on the user’s role.
+Customers can log in to place orders and make reservations, while staff members can access and manage data relevant to their tasks.

 ## Tech Used

-- ReactJS
-- TailwindCSS
--
+- **ReactJS:** For building the dynamic and interactive user interface.
+- **TailwindCSS:** For utility-first CSS styling, allowing rapid and responsive design.

-## Backend Set-UP
+## Backend Setup

+*Details on the backend setup will be added here.*

 ## Frontend Setup

+*Details on the frontend setup will be added here.*

 ## Routes

+### Customers

+*Details on customer-specific routes will be added here.*

+### Staff

+*Details on staff-specific routes will be added here.*

 ## Tests

+*Details on testing strategies and coverage will be added here.*

+---